Hurricane Ian strikes Cuba, Florida braces for Cat 4 damage

 Associated Press

-HAVANA (AP) — Hurricane Ian tore into western Cuba on Tuesday as a major hurricane, with nothing to stop it from intensifying into a catastrophic Category 4 hurricane before it hits Florida on Wednesday.
+HAVANA (AP) — Hurricane Ian tore into western Cuba on Tuesday as a major hurricane, with nothing to stop it from intensifying into a catastrophic Category 4 storm before it hits Florida, where officials ordered 2.5 million people to evacuate before it crashes ashore Wednesday.

 Ian made landfall at 4:30 a.m.
 EDT Tuesday in Cuba’s Pinar del Rio province, where officials set up 55 shelters, evacuated 50,000 people, rushed in emergency personnel and took steps to protect crops in Cuba’s main tobacco-growing region.

 The U.S. National Hurricane Center said “significant wind and storm surge impacts” were occurring Tuesday morning in western Cuba.
-Ian sustained top winds of 125 mph (205 kmh) as it moved over the city of Pinar del Rio.
-As much as 14 feet (4.3 meters) of storm surge was predicted along Cuba’s coast.
+Ian’s sustained top winds were 125 mph (205 kmh) and as much as 14 feet (4.3 meters) of storm surge was predicted along Cuba’s coast.

-After passing over Cuba, Ian was forecast to strengthen even more over warm Gulf of Mexico waters, reaching top winds of 140 mph (225 kmh) before making landfall again.
-Tropical storm-force winds were expected in Florida late Tuesday, reaching hurricane force Wednesday morning.
+Ian was forecast to strengthen even more over warm Gulf of Mexico waters, reaching top winds of 140 mph (225 kmh) as it approaches the Florida’s southwest coast.
+Tropical storm-force winds were expected across the southern peninsula late Tuesday, reaching hurricane force Wednesday morning.

-The hurricane center said there’s a 100 percent chance of damaging tropical storm force winds and water along Florida’s west coast, and expanded its hurricane warning, from Bonita Beach north through Tampa Bay to the Anclote River.
+Florida Gov. Ron DeSantis said an estimated 2.5 million people were under evacuation orders.
+He cautioned that damage is expected across a wide area regardless of where Ian makes landfall.
+He urged people to prepare for power outages, and to get out of its way.

+“When you have five to 10 feet of storm surge, that is not something you want to be a part of,” DeSantis said Tuesday.
+“And Mother Nature is a very fearsome advisory.”

 “I am very scared because my house gets completely flooded, with water up to here,” Adyz Ladron said, pointing to his chest.